Upper West Side: Demographics

 As of 2017, the median household income in Community District 7 was $123,894.
 In 2018, an estimated 9% of Upper West Side residents lived in poverty, compared to 14% in all of Manhattan and 20% in all of New York City.
 One in twenty residents (5%) were unemployed, compared to 7% in Manhattan and 9% in New York City.
-Rent burden, or the percentage of residents who have difficulty paying their rent, is 40% in the Upper West Side, compared to the boroughwide and citywide rates of 45% and 51% respectively.
+Rent burden, or the percentage of residents who have difficulty paying their rent, is 40% on the Upper West Side, compared to the boroughwide and citywide rates of 45% and 51% respectively.
 Based on this calculation, as of 2018, Community District 7 is not considered to be gentrifying: according to the Community Health Profile, the district was not low-income in 1990.

 Political representation

 The Upper West Side is part of Manhattan Community District 7.
-Politically, the Upper West Side is in New York's 10th congressional district.
-It is in the New York State Senate's 27th, 29th, 30th, and 31st districts, the New York State Assembly's 67th, 69th, and 75th districts, and the New York City Council's 6th, 8th, and 9th districts.
+Politically, the Upper West Side is in New York's 12th congressional district.
+It is in the New York State Senate's 30th and 47th districts, the New York State Assembly's 67th, 69th, and 75th districts, and the New York City Council's 6th and 7th districts.